kkdevs/Patchwork/README.md

 * A bit of performance improvements
 * Exposing (almost) all game serialized metadata as CSV files
-* Various engine internals made configurabl
+* Various engine internals made configurable
 * Removal of some arbitrary restrictions
 * a lot of small ad-hoc improvements/bugs introduced to the engine